How to Make Hazelnut Milk

 Notes

-• If you're in a pinch then I'd say a minimum of around 4 hours in warm water, but it's best if left closer to 8-10 hours!
+If you’re in a hurry, soak the nuts for a minimum of 4 hours in warm water, but it’s best to soak them for 8-10 hours!

-• The hazelnut pulp can then be used for a variety of purposes, as mentioned above in the blog post, from baked goods to delicious yogurt toppings.
+The hazelnut pulp can be used in a variety of ways, from baked goods to delicious yogurt toppings.

 Course: DIYs